DrakirL/DrakirL.github.io/p10/class/cleric.md

 You gain the Level 5 Feature of your chosen Cleric Subclass.

 ### Level 6: Improved Divine Intervention
-Your Intervention Die is now a d8.
+When you use your *Divine Intervention*, you may now roll up to two d8.
+Your prayer is answered if you roll a 1 on either die.

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Cleric Subclass.

 ### Level 8: Improved Divine Intervention
-Your Intervention Die is now a d6.
+When you use your *Divine Intervention*, you may now roll up to three d8.
+Your prayer is answered if you roll a 1 on any of the dice.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Cleric Subclass.

 ### Level 10: Improved Divine Intervention
-Your Intervention Die is now a d4.
+When you use your *Divine Intervention*, you may now roll up to four d8.
+Your prayer is answered if you roll a 1 on any of the dice.

 ## Bard Subclass: War Domain.
 THEME: Combat.
 Battle.
 Warfare.
-All are variations of the concept of conflict and the resolution therof - a fundamental part of any world with more than one thinking mind.
+All are variations of the concept of conflict and the resolution therof - a fundamental part of any world with more than one thinking mind. <br>
+**Domain Spells:** Shield of Faith?, *Rank 2*, *Rank 3*, *Rank 4*, *Rank 5*.

 ### Level 1: War Priest?
-After casting a Spell, you may make a single Weapon Attack as part of the same action? <br>
+After casting a Spell, you may make a single Martial Attack as part of the same action? <br>
 Once per round?
 Only on your turn?
 Up to CHA times per Rest?

 ### Level 1: Improved Channel Divinity???
 You gain the following Channel Divinity Ability:
 #### Guided Strike?
-When a creature you can see within 30 feet of you misses an Attack, you can use 1 Action and expend one use of your *Channel Divinity* to add a +10? bonus to its roll, potentially changing the outcome.
+When a creature you can see within 20 feet of you misses an Attack, you can use 1 Action and expend one use of your *Channel Divinity* to add a +10 bonus to its roll, potentially changing the outcome.

 ### Level 3: ???
 ???

-### Level 5: Improved Divine Wrath/Blessed Strikes?
+### Level 5: Improved Divine Wrath?
-The damage dealt by your *???* feature becomes 2d8.
+The damage dealt by your *Divine Wrath* feature is now 2d8.

 ### Level 7: ???
 ???

 ### Level 9: Avatar of Battle?
-You are resistant to all Weapon Damage.
+You are resistant to all damage dealt to you by a Martial Attack.